-And more importantly, what's better: a fully forged knife or a stamped knife?
+And more importantly, what's better: a fully forged vs stamped knives?

 What is knife forging?

 Knife forging is the process of heating and hammering out a knife from a single rod of steel.
-Forging makes steel stronger.
-The shaping of the steel molecules during the forging process results in a blade that is less flexible.
-As a result, these knives keep an edge for longer.
+Forging makes steel cutlery stronger.
+The shaping of the steel molecules during the forging process results in a knife blade that is less flexible.
+As a result, these knives keep a sharp edge for longer.
 The knives are also more balanced and comfortable due to the existence of a bolster from the forging process and have metal that runs the length of the blade through the handle, which gives your knife further balance and structural integrity.
-Lastly, forged knives are easier to sharpen as they have less flexible blades that won’t twist during the sharpening process.
+Lastly, forged cutlery is easier to sharpen as they have less flexible blades that won’t twist during the sharpening process.
 As you learn how to sharpen kitchen knives, this is an easy way to tell the difference between forged vs. stamped.

 What is a stamped knife?